rjnakatani/JojojolPorts/README.md

 Local Portfile Repository for Jojojol based on [Funalab Ports](https://github.com/funasoul/FunalabPorts/).

 ## What is here
 * python/py-optuna  ...
-Portfile for [optuna](https://pypi.org/project/optuna/) v2.10.0
+Portfile for [optuna](https://pypi.org/project/optuna/) v2.10.1
 * python/py-cmaes  ...
 Portfile for [cmaes](https://pypi.org/project/cmaes/) v0.8.2
+* python/py-cliff_dev ...
+Portfile from [py-cliff](https://github.com/macports/macports-ports/blob/master/python/py-cliff/Portfile) with added py39 variant

 ## How to use
 ### Use this project as your Local Portfile Repository